+We decided to test the best paper shredders on the market.
 If you’re in a hurry then we’re confident you can just grab the AmazonBasics 6-Sheet Cross-Cut Paper and Credit Card Shredder and get on with it.
 It’s utterly fantastic, cross shreds, and can handle a ton of paper in one go.
 On the other hand, different strokes for different folks and all of that.
-Let’s dive right in to five of our favorites, and then we’ll make sure that you know which the best is for you and what kind of convenience a good shredder can afford you or your business.

 Top 5 Paper Shredders